jullienl/HPE-COM-PowerShell-Library/README.md

 # HPE GreenLake for Compute Ops Management PowerShell library

 The HPE GreenLake for Compute Ops Management PowerShell library provides a set of cmdlets to manage and automate your HPE GreenLake environment.
-Developed by Hewlett-Packard Enterprise, this library allows users to interact with HPE GreenLake and Compute Ops Management services directly from the PowerShell command line, enabling seamless integration into your existing automation workflows.
+This library allows users to interact with HPE GreenLake and Compute Ops Management services directly from the PowerShell command line, enabling seamless integration into your existing automation workflows.

 ## Key Features